Mwnkr/404CTF/README.md

 | Zack Adeaux | 🟧 Medium | 967 points | 42 validations | 🏖️ |
 | RSAlade-tomatECC-oigNPon | 🟥 Hard | 1000 points | 7 validations | 🏖️ |
 | La Brasse ou Le Papillon ? | 🟪 Extreme | 1000 points | 1 validation | 🏖️ |

+Please reach out to me on Discord @mairwane if you want to talk about any of those challenges.